 That might seem like an insufferably generic thing to ask, but it really is a fundamental question.
 A purpose is, by definition, “the reason for which something is done.”
 When someone has a clear and definite purpose in life, they have a reason for why they do what they do.
-And, if they are compelled enough by their purpose, they will bring their entire self – thought patterns, daily routines, life-decisions - into alignment with that purpose.
+And, if they are compelled enough by their purpose, they will bring their entire self – patterns of thought, daily routines, and life-decisions - into alignment with that purpose.

 It is by grasping one’s purpose that a person is liberated to live with clarity and focus.
-But, without a purpose, without an organizing principle to guide them, people will be resigned to merely floating through life, unclear and aimless.
+But, without a purpose, without an organizing principle to guide him, a person is resigned to merely floating through life, unclear and aimless.

 The Disorganized Self

 Purposeless people might be pleasant people, they might behave decently enough, and even have interesting hobbies, but when it comes right down to it, a purposeless person does not have a grasp on, or live towards, an ultimate goal.
 They do not seek a Kingdom.

 It has been said that “the most important difference between people is between those for whom life is a quest and those for whom it is not.”
 That puts the matter succinctly.
 For purposeless people life is not a quest.